georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ## R Studio Addins Changed My Life

 Want to take your coding efficiency into hyper-drive?
 R Add-Ins will do that!
 I have used some addins in the past, but the power of addins really hit me when I started writing them for my own team.
 By packaging my code as addins, the team can take advantage of the tools I've built that make the job more efficient.
+It's also useful for those who are starting to learn R because as an addin author, you can abstract the code as much as you need.

 ## What is an R Studio Addin?